 Aging is an unavoidable fact of life.
 Eventually, we will have to cope with the advancing years of our closest furry friends.
 Common ailments that affect dogs make it very difficult for them to get around comfortably once they reach a certain age or level of illness.
-As their protectors and closest companions, it’s our duty to help make their time as comfortable as possible.
+As their protectors and closest companions, we must help make their time as comfortable as possible.

 To that end, dog support harnesses will allow you to support your dog’s hind legs so they can get around without pain and still enjoy their time with you.
 We’ve tested a lot of these harnesses on our dogs, and to help you find the best one for your beloved furball, we’ve written reviews comparing our ten favorites.
 Once you read them, you’ll have a good idea of which harness will let you help your pet live out its days in comfort.